Designing a User-Friendly Online Cannabis Marketplace

-For this project, our team conducted a series of usability evaluations on Leafly.com.
-We were tasked with performing a heuristic evaluation, a cognitive walkthrough, a usability test, and a comparison study of the Leafly.com platform.
+Our team conducted a series of usability evaluations of Leafly.com, including a heuristic evaluation, a cognitive walkthrough, a usability test, and a comparative usability test.

-Identify usability issues through various usability testing methods and provide recommendations for correcting any issues and improving the user experience.
+Identify usability issues and provide specific recommendations for correcting them and improving the user experience.

 All steps of each task were evaluated using the following questions: